The Most Ridiculous Optional Extras For New Cars

 Rolls-Royce Phantom Cool Bag – £4,000

-No explaining needed really.
+No explaining needed for this one.
 Maplin do something similar for £29.99

 Range Rover SV Autobiography Event Seating – £5,900

 On the one hand, this is an novel idea.
 If you make a habit of travelling in muddy fields to go see live bands or need some seating to watch darling little Francesca and Henry on sports day, then this is the option for you.
-And what better car to have it than on the one you’ve spent upwards of £132,800?
-Why not dump another £5,900 into it for a couple of chairs hooked on the end of your car?
-Because you can buy a couple chairs for a fiver each from Tesco and save yourself a whole lot of cash.
+And what better car to have it than on the one you’ve spent upwards of £132,800 from Land Rover’s Special Vehicle Operations section?
+Why not dump another £5,900 into it for a couple of chairs hooked on the back?
+I’ll tell you why not – because you can buy a couple of fold up chairs for a fiver each from Wilko and save yourself £5,890.

-Better yet, just sit on the lip of the boot like everyone else.
+Better yet, just sit on the lip of the boot like a normal person.
 That’s free.